 If you are an adult with ADHD, you feel like you don’t get anything done, can’t concentrate, or focus on anything that you try.
-You may not understand why you keep putting projects off.
-What’s the big deal, you will get to them eventually?
+You keep putting projects off, but what’s the big deal, you will get to them eventually…

 Procrastination is common with ADHD because you need that surge of anxiety about a deadline to motivate you.

 Do you feel that your brain is just different and that you can just focus on a million things at once?
 I hate to tell you this, but your brain cannot focus on different things at once.
 It switches back and forth between what you are doing, what you are noticing, and what you are thinking about that has nothing to do with the conversation taking place.
 That means by switching back and forth, even if it is just a second or two, that you are missing out on conversations or lectures or whatever you are trying to focus on.

 - display immature behavior